unpamplemoussemignon/e314-music-visualization/README.md

 Howdy!
 Welcome to my Music Visualization Project!
 Here is the story ...

-Checkout the demo video here: https://youtu.be/O8_USCbpqz8
+Checkout the demo video here: https://youtu.be/O8_USCbpqz8 (Photograph - Ed Sheeran)

+Other sample of waveform: https://youtu.be/eqVqffqsoaU (我还年轻 我还年轻 - 老王乐队)

 The instruction of how to use these codes is listed in the how_to_use.txt and is also down at the bottom A great appreciation to Mina Pecheux, I mainly use her code in the animation portion.